raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 Here's what it does:
 1. Creates your swap order.
-2. Waits for it to be matched with a suitable counterparty.
+2. Waits for it to be matched with a right [solver](../../home/fundamentals/introduction/Solvers.md).
 3. Automatically initiates the swap if you're on an EVM chain.

 You'll need to provide the swap parameters (including the quote details you got earlier).
 The hook will return either a matched order or an error message if something goes wrong.